Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-St Kilda East's income level is exceptionally high nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The suburb's median income among taxpayers is $63,730 and average income stands at $100,005, compared to Greater Melbourne's figures of $57,688 and $75,164 respectively.
+The suburb of St Kilda East has an exceptionally high income level nationally according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in St Kilda East is $63,730 and the average income stands at $100,005, which compares to figures for Greater Melbourne of $57,688 and $75,164 respectively.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $68,988 (median) and $108,255 (average) as of September 2025.
-Census 2021 income data shows individual earnings at the 90th percentile nationally are $1,183 weekly.
+Census 2021 income data shows individual earnings in St Kilda East stand out at the 90th percentile nationally ($1,183 weekly).
 The data shows 34.0% of the population (4,632 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across the region showing 32.8% in the same category.
-High housing costs consume 16.8% of income, placing disposable income at the 65th percentile and the area's SEIFA income ranking places it in the 9th decile.
+High housing costs consume 16.8% of income, though strong earnings still place disposable income at the 65th percentile and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income